|Boycott the Dane County Airport and show support for a healthy and sustainable Madison.|

 You believe in environmental justice -- It's not surprising that the city's Neighborhood Indicators website shows that neighborhoods surrounding the airport have become some of the poorest in Madison with the highest rates of government assistance, lowest property values and highest home foreclosure rates.
 Poor residents are an easy target for the airport since they are unable to defend themselves.

 You support a clean environment and agree with Woodsy Owl -- Who says “Give a Hoot, Don’t Pollute”.

 create affordable homes.

-suburban sprawl.
+sprawl.
 But something is missing.
 The city's Comprehensive

 Plan removes thousands of acres in Madison from